zaytiri/JobApplicationTracker/README.md

 After downloading the latest executable file available in the [Releases](https://github.com/zaytiri/JobApplicationTracker/releases) page, right-click the jobtrackr_setup.exe and follow the instructions from the installer.

+Installing should take a few minutes due to some third party libraries but this is planned to be reduced in the upcoming releases.

 <a name="support"></a>
 ## Support

+1. If you successfully installed the app but when trying to add a job offer or add a new status, if the popup does not disappear and the button appears to not do anything this could mean that you do not meet the JDK 17 requirement.
+Please check again if the JDK version you have for java is 17.
+You can also open a Command Prompt and input the following command: `java -version`

 If any issues/problems are encountered, please feel free to open an issue.